 The natural beauty in Key West is what hits you first as you enter the city.
 If you are driving in, you’ll drive over 7 mile bridge, one of the longest bridges on earth, all-over crystal blue water.
 Key West is full of tropical palm trees and has a very Caribbean attitude and vibe.
 You’ll enjoy this natural beauty each and every day you have on the island of Key West.

 On Duval Street, there is absolutely no shortage of fun and adventure for your stay.
 If you’d like to enjoy a few beers or glasses of wine, this is the place to do it.
 Duval Street is moving and grooving all hours of the night it seems and is full of street performers, live music, art shops, and of course bars and restaurants.
 Spend at least one night checking out Duval Street; you won’t regret it.

-Key West is also home to many cultural and historical attractions.
+It is also home to many cultural and historical attractions.
 Fort Zachary Taylor is a beautiful site and was home to many historical battles from the Revolutionary War to the American Civil War.
-On top of that, Key West was home to the very first-ever international flight, which went from Key West to Havana, Cuba, just 90 miles to the South.
+On top of that, it was home to the very first-ever international flight, which went from Key West to Havana, Cuba, just 90 miles to the South.

 Whatever floats your boat, you are sure to have a wonderful time in Key West.
 Buckle your seat belt and be ready for an awesome adventure!

 Breckenridge is a great place to visit and with so many things to do and places to go it’s hard to pick just one!
 From the epic views of the Rocky Mountains, to an incredible array of snowy activities, and a crowd-friendly downtown area.
 Breckenridge really does have it all!!
 With so many things to do in Breckenridge why not check out this list of places you can visit while visiting the town.